mrumkovskis/tresql/docs/language-quide.md

 ```

 ### <a name="wiki-array-binding"/>Array binding
-Array binding is a special shortcut of ONQL that allows to bind several binding variables as one array parameter.
+Array binding is a special shortcut of TreSQL that allows to bind several binding variables as one array parameter.
 What distinguishes it is that you specify only one placeholder, and supply only one binding value, which is an array:
 ```
 emp [empno in (?)]
   {empno, ename, job}